 Using a piece of worsted white yarn, stitch small lines to create the cat’s claws.
 At the same time, sew the book onto the tips of both hands, making sure to attach it only at the tips.
 This way, when you slide a book into the sleeve, the hands will have enough room to stretch, allowing the book to fit inside.

-With this we have finished our cute crochet book sleeve.
+With this we have finished our cute crochet book sleeve cat design.
 If you have any difficulty with the written pattern, the video tutorial is here to help!
 Don’t hesitate to refer back to it anytime you need it.

 Be sure to follow me on Instagram, TikTok, and Pinterest, for more updates, and subscribe to my YouTube channel for step-by-step crochet tutorials.